 - Employers are responsible for protecting people from harm caused by work activities.
 This includes the responsibility not to harm contractors and subcontractors on site.

-- Employees and contractors have to take care not to endanger themselves, their colleagues, or others affected by their work.
+- Employees and contractors must not endanger themselves, their colleagues, or others affected by their work.

 - Contractors must also comply with the HSW Act and other health and safety legislation.
 When contractors are engaged, the activities of different employers do interact.
-So cooperation and communication are needed to make sure all parties can meet their obligations.
+So cooperation and communication are needed to ensure all parties can meet their obligations.

-- Employees have to cooperate with their employer on health and safety matters and not do anything that puts them or others at risk.
+- Employees must cooperate with their employer on health and safety matters and not do anything that puts them or others at risk.

 - Employees must be trained and clearly instructed in their duties.

 - Self-employed people must not put themselves in danger or others who may be affected by what they do.

 - Suppliers of chemicals, machinery, and equipment must ensure their products or imports are safe and provide information.

 The Management of Health and Safety at Work Regulations apply to everyone at work and encourage employers to take a more systematic approach to dealing with health and safety by:

 - Assessing the risks which affect employees and anyone who might be affected by the site occupier’s work, including contractors;

 - Providing training; cooperating with others on health and safety matters, for example, contractors who share the site with an occupier;